-I remember being a first time investor back in 2014, although that really wasn’t that long ago.
-But I do recall being nervous to get in the stock market, but also excited and a bit overwhelmed.
+I remember being a first-time investor back in 2014 and recall being nervous to get in the stock market, but also excited and a bit overwhelmed.

 Technically, I already had a 401k for a year at this point, but I had no idea what was in it or what that even was.